shyam/helloworld-on-docker-and-k8s/README.md

 ### Problem statement:

-To be able to continously deliver `helloworld` microservice.
+To be able to continously deliver `helloworld` microservice on a highly available setup on AWS.

 ### Infrastructure stack: